meltyourface/blank/posts/Radical-this-worldliness/Esoteric-Synthesis-Fusing-Kabbalah-Hermeticism-and-Gnosticism/index.md

 3. Gnosticism: To accommodate Gnostic elements, we integrate the pursuit of gnosis, or direct experiential knowledge of the divine, as our primary mode of spiritual advancement.
 Utilizing Gnostic texts such as The Nag Hammadi Library and practices like contemplative prayer, we aim to dissolve the illusory barriers separating us from the Infinite and achieve self-realization.

-Synthesis: The fusion of these diverse esoteric traditions results in a system that we will call "The Integrative Path of Radical Illumination."
+**Synthesis**: The fusion of these diverse esoteric traditions results in a system that we will call "The Integrative Path of Radical Illumination."
 This system encompasses the following:

 Ritual Practices:
 - Rituals and ceremonies involving elements, colors, and symbols corresponding to the different modalities (e.g., Kabbalistic Sefirot, Hermetic alchemy, and Gnostic divine sparks).